alexey300479/brand-new-car-price/README.md

 Score on Kaggle competition https://www.kaggle.com/c/sf-dst-car-price is 9.01463.
 Place 8.

+Warning!!!
+To run our code on your machine first unzip auto_ru.zip to auto_ru.csv into same data/ folder.

+Enjoy our solution and remember...

 More time, less error, more profit!!!

 Copyright Alexey Kiselev, Ilia Sinev, Ruslan Muratov Esq.
 2020.
 All right reserved.